FociSolutions/Orbital-Docs/_pages/index.markdown

 {% include feature_row %}

+Orbital uses Mockdefinitions to match incoming requests.
+A Mockdefinition is an annotated OpenAPI spec (written in JSON) that contains the scenarios used to match requests for each endpoint.
+The OpenAPI spec defines a standard, programming language-agnostic interface description for APIs, allowing humans and computers to understand the capabilities of a service without source code.

 The Mockdefinition format is very powerful and easy to use.
 Here is how the endpoint `PUT /pet/sammy` is matched (and returns `"Page for Sammy the cat"`):

 ```json